lojaintegrada/json-api/_includes/status.md

   This page presents the latest published version of LI:API, which is currently version {{ site.latest_version }}.
 New versions of LI:API **will always be backwards compatible** using a _never remove, only add_ strategy.
-  Additions can be proposed in our [discussion forum](http://discuss.jsonapi.org/).

 {% elsif version and version > site.latest_version %}
   This page will always present the most recent text for LI:API v{{ site.latest_version|plus:0.1 }}.